What is Macro Attack?

 Education and Vigilance

-Just like in phishing attacks, most of the hacker’s tricks and deceptions for macro attacks hold on the victims’ low awareness of what is possible and what is impossible in the cyber world.
+Like in phishing attacks, most of the hacker’s tricks and deceptions for macro attacks hold the victims’ low awareness of what is possible and what is impossible in the cyber world.
 Understandably, it is hard to give proper education to yourself and your employees quickly.
 However, there are safety rules that anyone can learn pretty fast.
 One of them is clear and simple: never follow links or download files received from suspicious senders.

 Installing an antivirus solution is not a direct way to reflect macro-based attacks, but it is significant support in organizing protection.
 Firstly, security programs like GridinSoft Anti-Malware can detect many malignant files with macros.
 Secondly, even if a malignant script leads to downloading of malware, an antivirus program will deal with the pest upon its arrival.